For do it yourself repairs, feel free to review the bow restoration section in our library.

 Repair minor delamination

 Repairing delamination can be tricky.
 Minor delamination can generally be successfully repaired, especially if there is no crack in the core lamination.
-If the core laminations (i.e. the wood sandwiched between the fiberglass) are cracked, the bow may not be able to be salvaged.
+If the core laminations (i.e. the wood sandwiched between the fiberglass) are cracked, the bow may not be salvageable.
 I use a bowyer’s epoxy, clamps and heat to repair delamination.
 The cost range of a minor delamination repair is $49.

 Add or replace tip overlays

 Tip overlays not only add beauty to the bow but also strengthen and protect the limb tip.
 It also allows the bow to use more modern string materials other than the traditional Dacron.
 I have a variety of wood veneers to make single layer tip overlays.
 I can also do a simple black or white Bo-Tuff overlay.
 I have done a few multiple layer tip overlays, but do not consider myself expert in that aspect of restoration.
-The cost for a simple single layer wood tip overlay is $19 per overlay.
+The cost for a simple single layer wood tip overlay is $25 per overlay (both tips).

 Fix minor stress lines and cracks